 Instructions for new or returning Tennessee resident

-- Proof of name change, such as original certified court order, marriage certificate, or divorce decree.
+- Ex.
+Court order, marriage certificate, divorce decree.

 - Two Proofs of Tennessee Residency with your name and resident address - NO P.O.
 BOXES (Documents must be current.
 Must be dated within last 4 months.)